vinta/awesome-python/README.md

 * [bccb](https://github.com/chapmanb/bcbb) - Collection of useful code related to biological analysis.
 * [Biopython](http://biopython.org/wiki/Main_Page) - Biopython is a set of freely available tools for biological computation.
 * [cclib](http://cclib.github.io/) - A library for parsing and interpreting the results of computational chemistry packages.
-* [Colour](http://colour-science.org/) - A colour science package implementing a comprehensive number of colour theory transformations and algorithms.
+* [Colour](http://colour-science.org/) - Implementing a comprehensive number of colour theory transformations and algorithms.
 * [NetworkX](https://networkx.github.io/) - A high-productivity software for complex networks.
 * [NIPY](http://nipy.org) - A collection of neuroimaging toolkits.
 * [NumPy](http://www.numpy.org/) - A fundamental package for scientific computing with Python.